 I uploaded Geometry before Nov 1st.
-Why do I need to re-upload?
+2019 Why do I need to re-upload?

-Why do early stage daylight modeling?
+Why do early-stage daylight modeling?

 Taken from "LEED v4.0 - IEQ c7 Daylight, Option 1.
-Simulations: Spatial Daylight Autonomy" and "IES LM-83: Approved Method: IES Spatial Daylight Autonomy (sDA%) and Annual Sunlight Exposure (ASE)" Cove.tool is runs a full ray-tracing simulation and is calibrated to within 1% to 5% of a DIVA Radiance simulation.
-The 500x speed improvement comes from employing new statistical methods, machine learning, and parallelizing the calculations on our back-end server environment.
-We are using a Tregenza sky with 145 subdivisions.
-To speed up the simulation we are keeping the reflectivity fixed for now with the following assumptions: Floors 40%, Interior Walls 70%, Ceiling 70%, Exterior Facade 35%, and Walls 35%.
-This allows any user to construct a realistic simulation and avoids "cheating" the simulation with incorrect inputs.
+Simulations: Spatial Daylight Autonomy" and "IES LM-83: Approved Method: IES Spatial Daylight Autonomy (sDA%) and Annual Sunlight Exposure (ASE)" Cove.tool runs a full ray-tracing simulation and is calibrated to within 1% to 5% of a DIVA Radiance simulation.
+The raytracing engine improves speeds by 1500x to 500x by employing new statistical methods, machine learning, and parallelizing the calculations on our back-end server environment.
+This allows us to have multiple 3D Analysis Types calculated simultaneously for every floor.

 How does it set up the model?